I wanted to

 will pour out upon them their calamity.’
 (Jer.
 14:15,16; 27:12-17; 38:20-24)

-Which message do you think was more likely to be accepted favorably, Jeremiah’s
+Which message do you think was more likely to be received favorably?
+Jeremiah’s

-or that of the prophets’ promising peace in God’s name?
+or that of the prophets who promised them peace in God’s name?
 This would have caused

 confusion, no doubt, but that was not God’s fault!
 Yet, the people might have